 Don't forget the explodey Galaxy Note 7 though, which again has been well received.
 While it's unlikely that we'll see a stylus included with the Galaxy S8, there's a very good chance the iris scanning feature might be transferred - it's a new gimmick in a market that's very short of them, and of course would help the S8 differentiate itself against the next iPhone.

 Galaxy S8 rumours and speculation

-The Galaxy phones usually appear at the end of February or the start of March - basically whenever the Mobile World Congress trade show happens.
+It's been suggested that the Samsung Galaxy S8 will appear on 25th February 2017.
+That makes complete sense, the Galaxy phones usually appear at the end of February or the start of March - basically, whenever the Mobile World Congress trade show happens.
 With MWC 2017 starting on 27 February, that should be around the date we hear about whatever Samsung has in store - though as with everything else we've written here, nothing's quite set in stone yet.

 It's still early days as far as rumours and speculation are concerned, but we've heard a few whispered bits of gossip.
 Such has been the success of the S6 Edge and the S7 Edge, the word is that Samsung will drop the flat model in 2017 and just bring out an S8 Edge.
 That would be a bold move, but those curved displays are one of Samsung's iconic creations.

-There's talk of a 4K display (for better VR support, something which Samsung has focused on in recent years) and a dual-lens camera, following in the footsteps of the Huawei P9, the LG G5 and (presumably) the iPhone 7.
+There's talk of a 4K display for the larger model, and 2K for the smaller S8 (for better VR support, something which Samsung has focused on in recent years) and a dual-lens camera, following in the footsteps of the Huawei P9, the LG G5 and the iPhone 7.
 Again, camera quality is something Samsung has prioritised in the past, and so that's an upgrade that would definitely make sense.

 Galaxy S8 potential features